Fenet-damena/finance-tracker-mono/FINANCIAL_GOAL_FEATURE.md

 - Both packages import UI primitives from `@repo/ui` (the `packages/ui-components` package) and `formatCurrency` from `@repo/utils`.
 - The app layer `apps/web/app/*` contains only assembly code (auth checks and imports the package exports) to satisfy the constraint that the `System` directory is for configuration/assembly only.

-If you want me to also add a short demo GIF or tests for these features, I can add them next.

 — Contribution by Eyu Ashenafi